centarro/commerce-docs/docs/commerce2/contribute.md

 ## Creating an interdiff

 If your patch is not the initial patch for the issue, you should also create an interdiff.
-For an introduction to interdiffs and how to create them, see the Drupal.org documentation on [Creating an interdiff].
-For example, you can use [patchutils] to create an interdiff for a new patch like this:
+For an introduction to interdiffs and how to create them, see the Drupal.org documentation on [Creating an interdiff]{target=_blank}.
+For example, you can use [patchutils]{target=_blank} to create an interdiff for a new patch like this:

 ```bash
 interdiff fix-product-form-notice-2276369-7.patch fix-product-form-notice-2276369-13.patch > interdiff-2276369-7-13.txt